Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/installfest/installfest.resource.md

 - `git config --get user.name` Should show your name
 - `git config --get user.email` Should show the email address associated with your GitHub account
+- `git config --global core.editor "code --wait"`
+  - This will set vscode to be the default editor for git commit messages (more on that in the course).

 ## Browsers